 Licence L9426/2024/1 was granted 19 March 2024 and provided for the transition of completed works under Works Approval W6630/2021/1 to a licence.
-The Department's risk assessment and subsequent granting of the licence for the Premises took into consideration the appeal outcomes for W6630/2021/1.
+The Licence authorised operation of multiple crushing and screening circuits across both Site C and Site F. The Department's risk assessment and subsequent granting of the licence for the Premises took into consideration the appeal outcomes for W6630/2021/1.